nakib786/pdf/README.md

    - Check the browser console for detailed error messages
    - Verify the selected tool supports your file type
    - Try with a smaller file to test

+4. **413 Request Entity Too Large Error**
+   - This error occurs when the total file size exceeds 500MB
+   - Solution: Reduce the number of files or use smaller files
+   - The application now includes real-time file size validation
+   - Visual progress indicators show upload progress and file size limits

 ### Debug Mode